MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/module-config-presets.md

 Module configuration presets are default values that are used in Dynamics 365 Commerce site builder when no configuration values have been set at the template or layout level.

 Module configuration presets can be created at the module level or within a theme, allowing different sets of data to be used based on the theme selected.
 If no theme module preset exists for a given theme, Commerce site builder will default to the module-level presets if they exist.
-If both a module level preset and a theme preset exist, the theme-level presets will override the module-level presets.
+If both a module-level preset and a theme preset exist, the theme-level presets will override the module-level presets.

 ## Module configuration presets